tsuru/tsuru/docs/apps/quickstart/ruby.rst

 Deployment hooks
 ================

-It would be boring to manually run ``syncdb`` and/or ``migrate`` after every deployment.
+It would be boring to manually run ``rake db:migrate`` after every deployment.
 So we can configure an automatic hook to always run before or after the app restarts.

 Tsuru parses a file called ``app.yaml`` and runs ``pre-restart`` and